reachjainrahul/testrepo/docs/networkpolicy.md

 The AddressGroup `0e106911-348f-57d1-9bf6-1615fb830aaf` corresponds to the `from` field of ANP.
 This group contains only one ExternalEntity as the Group Members.
-The `cloud controller` will convert this AddressGroup into an `AddressGroup NSG` with NSG name as `nephe-ag-0e106911-348f-57d1-9bf6-1615fb830aaf`.
+The `nephe-controller` will convert this AddressGroup into an `AddressGroup NSG` with NSG name as `nephe-ag-0e106911-348f-57d1-9bf6-1615fb830aaf`.